The Awakening of Humanity: Why “Qiyamat” is Our Ascent, Not Our End

 The Quran as the “Final Codec”

 With the Quran, humanity was declared “of age.”
-Yet, instead of accepting this freedom, many clung to old patterns:
+It is the final codec, the ultimate diploma for a matured species.
+Yet, instead of accepting this freedom, many religions clung to old patterns of dependency:

-- Judaism rejected the new codec and continues to wait for a Messiah.
+• Judaism rejected the new codec and continues to wait for a political Messiah.

-- The Paradox of Muslims: Tragically, many Muslims began to copy these stories, inventing tales of a “Mahdi” and a “Dajjal” that leave no trace in the Quran.
+• The Paradox of Muslims: Tragically, many Muslims began to copy these stories, inventing tales of a “Mahdi” and a “Dajjal” that leave no trace in the Quran.
 They chose to wait for a savior instead of living the Quranic principle of self-responsibility.
+As Surah 13:11 states: “Indeed, Allah will not change the condition of a people until they change what is in themselves.”

 2. The Warning Against Meaninglessness: The Parable of the Old Woman